pkp/pkp-docs/getting-found-staying-found/en/getting-found-visibility.md

 > Contributed by Andrea Pritt

 The Directory of Open Access Journals (DOAJ) is an online, community-curated list of open access journals, which aims to be the starting point for researchers looking for quality peer-reviewed open access resources.
 As stated on the DOAJ website: “the aim of the DOAJ is to increase the visibility and ease of use of open access scientific and scholarly journals, thereby promoting their increased usage and impact”[(Directory of Open Access Journals [DOAJ], 2018)](https://doaj.org).
-The DOAJ's mission is to increase the visibility, accessibility, reputation, usage and impact of quality, peer-reviewed, open access scholarly research journals globally, regardless of discipline, geography or language."[DOAJ, “Mission” 2018](https://doaj.org/about) As of this writing, DOAJ claims to have approximately 11,000+ journals included as part of its index [(DOAJ, 2018)](https://doaj.org).
+The DOAJ's mission is to increase the visibility, accessibility, reputation, usage and impact of quality, peer-reviewed, open access scholarly research journals globally, regardless of discipline, geography or language."[DOAJ, “Mission” 2018](https://doaj.org/about).
+As of this writing, DOAJ claims to have approximately 11,000+ journals included as part of its index [(DOAJ, 2018)](https://doaj.org).

 Having your journal included in DOAJ can have significant benefits for your journal’s reputation, usage, and impact.
 The DOAJ has established itself as a key index for high-quality open access journals worldwide.
 It is becoming the defacto “white list” of non-predatory open access journals, so you definitely want to be part of it.
 Including your journal in DOAJ will bring significant visibility to your journal -- libraries include DOAJ journals as part of their catalogs, which will mean that your journal's content will be included when thousands of students, faculty, and other researchers are looking for content.
 DOAJ is also a very common resource for authors looking for open access journals to publish in, which will also serve to raise the profile of your journal and assert its legitimacy.
-To help authors identify potential journals for submission by topic, DOAJ includes a Browse Subject feature.
+To help authors identify potential journals for submission by subject, DOAJ includes a "Browse Subjects" feature.

 DOAJ determines quality and acceptance into the directory through an extensive application process.
 In March 2014, new criteria guidelines were established.
 DOAJ provides guidance for journals for its application process.
 Journals may also be removed from the index if they do not meet DOAJ’s requirements.
-More information about inclusion and removal of journals can be found at the [FAQ list](https://doaj.org/faq#list).
+More information about inclusion and removal of journals can be found at the [DOAJ FAQ list](https://doaj.org/faq#list).

 ### Google Scholar

 > Contributed by  Roger Gillis and Andrea Kosavic

 Google Scholar is a search engine for scholarly literature that has grown quite popular since it launched in 2004.
-It provides a simple search interface allowing users to search across many disciplines and sources for scholarly material such as articles, theses, books, abstracts, and court opinions and includes material from academic publishers, professional societies, online repositories, universities, and other web sites. [(Google Scholar “About” 2018]https://scholar.google.ca/intl/en/scholar/about.html).
+It provides a simple search interface allowing users to search across many disciplines and sources for scholarly material such as articles, theses, books, abstracts, and court opinions and includes material from academic publishers, professional societies, online repositories, universities, and other web sites.
+[Google Scholar “About” 2018](https://scholar.google.ca/intl/en/scholar/about.html).

 Google scholar is used by many people to access scholarly research, including researchers themselves, so having your journal included in its search results can provide great exposure for your journal.